comountainclimber/-client-side-fts-demo/README.md

 Client side search can be extremely powerful...
-This is color data set is arbitrarily massive to show how quick a simple indexing can be.
+This color data set is arbitrarily massive to show how quick a simple indexing can be.
 A single object in the collection being searched looks like the following:

 <pre>